 Exceptional Volunteering in the Philippines

-Volunteer work in the Philippines not only gives volunteers the chance to explore the world and experience a new culture, it gives individuals the opportunity to expand their world perspective and gain an understanding of poverty that may not be conceivable without firsthand experience.
+Volunteer work in the Philippines not only gives individuals the chance to explore the world and experience a new culture, it gives them the opportunity to expand their world perspective and gain an understanding of poverty that may not be conceivable without firsthand experience.
 The Philippines is culturally rich, with a diverse mixture of Spanish and American influences along with the traditional native culture.
 The people are genuinely optimistic and friendly, especially to foreigners.
-The limited social development of the Philippines, gives volunteers the ability to work in a vast array of placements from rural health clinics to orphanages to construction sites.
-Someone looking for an adventure should rest assured in booking a trip to the Philippines, as it is sure to present radically new experiences with each passing day.
+The limited social development along with common economic hardships among the nation's people provides international volunteers with a vast array of placement options, from rural health clinics to orphanages to construction sites.

-The Philippines is a string of over 7,000 islands, the exact number varies with the tide, filled with over 90 million people.
-For the most part, it is an untouched paradise, with many islands left completely uninhabited.
+The Philippines is a string of over 7,000 islands, the exact number varies with the tide, filled with over 93 million people.
+Though the nation is slowly becoming a tourist hot spot, for the most part the Philippines remains and untouched paradise.
 The country is divided into three regions, Luzon, Visayas, and Mindanao.

 Luzon is the northernmost region, best known as the location of the nation’s capital city Manila.
 Manila is also home to the Mall of Asia, where locals and foreigners alike can get lost in the plethora of stores; a place that easily takes more than day to fully explore, but only a few hours to get lost.